MohamedElashry18/NTi_Final_project/README.md

 NTi Training Track machine learning

 This project was developed during my training at NTI.
-It focuses on data analysis and building a machine learning model using Python and Google Colab.
+It focuses building a machine learning model using Python and Google Colab This project is manual linear regression and logistic regression

 ## Contents
 - Data preprocessing
 - Exploratory Data Analysis (EDA)
 - Model training and evaluation
 - Results and visualization

+## data
+- Linear regression used is dataset (salary) data
+     - dataset two columns (years experience, salary)
+- logistic regression use is dataset (car) data classification
+     - dataset columns (age, gender,AnnualSalary,Purchased)

 ## Tools
 - Python